-Pop culture stereotypes of "absent-minded professors,” “geeks," and "nerds" are familiar labels to most of us, conjuring images of rather odd and laughable eccentrics.
-Interestingly, these eccentrics of all genders and persuasions, once thought of as unpopular and sexually unattractive, have been experiencing a pop culture makeover.
-They're now hailed as “technosexuals” or as smart and sexy “nerd chick love goddesses” (terms found on the internet).
-Computer and technological proﬁciency is not only hip, it’s essential, and so it makes sense that those most technically adept are ﬁnally getting some respect (and maybe even a little “nookie”).
-These stereotypes exaggerate many characteristics - and difficulties - similar to people with traits of Asperger’s Syndrome (AS), though not everyone with AS or autism traits is automatically a techno wiz.
+Pop culture stereotypes of "absent-minded professors,""geeks," and "nerds" are familiar labels to most of us, conjuring images of rather odd and laughable eccentrics.
+But for the first time in history, these nerds who we once thought of as unpopular and sexually unattractive, have been experiencing a pop culture makeover.
+Shows like "The Big Bang Theory" and "Silicon Valley" glamorize these nerds by showing them to not only make big bucks, but actually get the girl (even if she's a nerdy girl too).
+Computer and technological proﬁciency is not only hip, it’s essential, and so it makes sense that those most technically adept are ﬁnally getting some respect and maybe even a little nookie.
+These stereotypes exaggerate many characteristics and difficulties that are similar to people with traits of Asperger’s Syndrome (AS), though not everyone with AS or autism traits is automatically a techno wiz.

-• their own inability to express their feelings in a sentimental manner, often expected as customary in intimate relationships as deﬁned by neurotypical (average, non-Asperger) expectations;
+- Their inability to express feelings in a sentimental manner, often expected as customary in intimate relationships.

 - Being perceived as odd, unsophisticated, antisocial, cold, boring, clueless, unfashionable, naive, or many other social traits which may not fit with a given set of people.